Africa Fish and Aquaculture Welfare (AFIWEL) Program

 AFIWEL Fellowship

-The Africa Fish Welfare (AFIWEL) Fellowship is a 6-month pan-African capacity building, community building and field implementation program for professionals with skills and expertise in fisheries and aquaculture.
+The Africa Fish Welfare Fellowship is a 6-month pan-African capacity building, community building and field implementation program for professionals with skills and expertise in fisheries and aquaculture.